 - Support: Encourages camaraderie among employees, leading to support networks.
 Gallup found a concrete link between having friendships at work and employee engagement.

-No matter where an employee falls in this circle, there are many options when it comes to how to improve employee engagement.
+No matter where an employee falls in this circle, there are many options when it comes to how to foster employee engagement.
 No matter what tactics you choose, be sure they include goal-setting and peer feedback on an ongoing basis.

 - Career Mentoring: Helps prevent employee stagnation overall